lrobbins-42/open-clusters/README.md

 The DAOPHOT algorithm is implemented in **DAOPHOT-starfinder.py**, which outputs Excel files containing the coordinates and magnitude estimates.
 To run the program on different source images, you must use the `.fits` file's cluster name and BVR filter information to update the variables in the script, as these details influence the naming of the output Excel files.
 The program also generates:
 - Starfield images
-- Background distribution plots using the Photutils _Background2D_ function
+- Background distribution plots using the `photutils` _Background2D_ function
 - Starfield plots with points overlaid to indicate the 35 brightest stars identified by DAOPHOT

 Plots are displayed in interactive mode using Matplotlib's _ion_ function.
 If you are testing the program, ensure your IDE or console supports interactive plotting.